• Skip to primary navigation

 How did this all come about you might ask?

-We took our RV to Padre Island near Port Aransas so we could get shots of our rv on the beach for Good Sam Highways magazine.
+We took our RV to Padre Island near Port Aransas so we could get shots of for Good Sam Highways magazine.
 We wanted good shots to accompany a recent article entry we submitted to them, so on day 80 we packed up and left Seabreeze RV Park for the day.

 How Did The Cats Handle It?